apache/flink/docs/deployment/resource-providers/standalone/docker.md

     docker run flink_with_job_artifacts taskmanager
     ```

-The `standalone-job` argument starts a *JobManager* container in the *Standalone Application Cluster* mode.
+The `standalone-job` argument starts a JobManager container in the Application Mode.

 #### JobManager additional command line arguments